ylow/turicreate/userguide/recommender/using-trained-models.md

 similar_items = model.get_similar_items(my_list_of_items, k=20)
 ```

-The above will return an SFrame containing the 20 nearest items for
+The above will return an XFrame containing the 20 nearest items for
 every item in `my_list_of_items`.
 The definition of "nearest" depends on
 the type of similarity used by the model.
 For instance, "jaccard"
 similarity measures the two item's overlapping users.
 The 'score' column